Is a Bouvier Des Flanders Right for You?

 The Bouvier des Flandres is a very healthy

 breed that lives for about 12-14 years on average.
-They doesn’t have any major health problems that would put the breed at risk, and it’s a strong and capable dog that can move around very well even as it gets older.
-Two issues that may become a problem are:
+They are not prone to any major health problems that would put them at risk, and their strong and capable physique allows them to remain active even as they become older dogs.
+However, there are two potential health conditions that may arise:

 Bloat and Obesity